Audit File Reconstruction Checklist

 Step 1: Gather All Available Bank and Payment Records

-Collect all bank statements for the tax year from checking, savings, business accounts, and electronic payment records from platforms like PayPal and Venmo.
+Collect all bank statements for the tax year from checking, savings, and business accounts, and electronic payment records from platforms like PayPal and Venmo.
 Include statements covering the entire period from the first transaction date through tax filing.

 Step 2: Compile Credit Card and Loan Documentation

+Pull credit card statements and loan payment records from all accounts used during the year.
 These documents typically include business expenses, charitable contributions, travel expenses, and mortgage interest, which the Internal Revenue Service commonly scrutinizes during reconstruction audits.

 Step 3: Request Written Clarification from the IRS